Creating your own website is becoming easier and more accessible everyday. We believe building a website is an important step for your nonprofit!

 We suggest you do a bit of research to decide which hosting provider is the best fit for you.
 After you contact the provider you choose, voila!
 They will be able to guide you through the different steps.

 With AssoConnect, you can choose your domain name or transfer an existing one, and it is all linked up to your AssoConnect platform.
-Check out our article on nonprofit website building to get more information!
+For more information regarding domain hosting, check out our article about Content Management Systems (CMS).

 How to Choose the Right Domain Name for Your Nonprofit